le2363/STAT5243/Project1/doc/README.md

 # ADS Mini Project 1: Finding the frog’s source of regenerative power
 ### Doc folder

 The doc directory contains the report or presentation files.
-It can have subfolders.
+I have uploaded my Notebook (Jupyter) and Report (Latex/Overleaf) here.